ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Trying to do so now results in the error ERROR_GRAPH_MUST_NOT_DROP_COLLECTION

-with the number 1942
+with the number 1942.

 This may require changes in the client application code that drops individual collections from graphs for clean-up purposes.
 You can drop an entire graph and its collections along with it, as long as they aren’t used in another graph.
 To remove individual collections, update or remove edge definitions first to not include the desired collections anymore.
-In case of vertex collections, they become orphan collections that you need to remove from the graph definition as well to drop the collections.
+In case of node collections, they become orphan collections that you need to remove from the graph definition as well to drop the collections.

 Short-circuiting subquery evaluation